5T33Z0/Clover-Crate/README.md

 |**AMD Users**: Clover Configurator 5.23.0 fixed "Skip" and "Count" keys being deleted from config.plist!

 ## ABOUT
-**Clover Crate** is an unofficial documentation of the popular Clover Boot Manager and its features to help you to figure out what each option does since the whole Clover project is a mess in regards to documentation (especially in English).
+**Clover Crate** is an unofficial documentation for the Clover Boot Manager and its features.
 Its structure closely follows the hierarchy of the `config.plist` and the corresponding sections in Clover Configurator.

-Every setting/parameter (besides obvious ones) is explained.
-Special attention to detail was given to the ACPI section, as it is one of the most important interfaces for configuring a Hackintosh.
-In each section/chapter, you can click on the list menu on the top left to select a feature you are interested in to jump to the corresponding entry, so you don't have to scroll all the way through a document.
+It provides up-to-date and in-depth explanations for every setting and parameter.
+Special attention to detail was given to the ACPI section, since it is crucial for configuring a Hackintosh.
+The documentation is designed to be user-friendly and easy to navigate.
+The list menu on the top left allows users to quickly jump to the specific topics/sections they're interested in.
 I am talking about this one:

 ![TOC](https://user-images.githubusercontent.com/76865553/136510478-2bccd5ae-6cc6-4a98-8f8d-63c41de2d3b3.png)